greglook/merkle-db/bench/README.md

 - `s3://${var.s3_data_bucket}/bootstrap/install-solanum`
 - `s3://${var.s3_data_bucket}/bootstrap/install-profiler`

+Could use Terraform's `aws_s3_bucket_object` resource to ensure local scripts are uploaded, but would it try to destroy them after?

-### Riemann/Influx/Grafana
+## Riemann/Influx/Grafana

-Pre-build an AMI that has Riemann, riemann-dash, InfluxDB, and Grafana installed.
+Set up an instance that has Riemann, riemann-dash, InfluxDB, and Grafana installed.
 Use nginx to reverse-proxy the two dashboard endpoints.
-Potentially proxy to the spark master as well if that's feasible?
+If we can set up an SSH tunnel from this instance to the cluster master (or some kind of IPsec tunnel?) then it should proxy the spark application pages as well.

 This will only work well if there's a good way to edit the dashboards and then save the updated configs for application to the next run... perhaps part of the shutdown can be an export command, and part of the spin-up can be a programmatic import.

-## Cluster Lifecycle

-Once the AMIs are ready, set various Terraform variables and `terraform up` to get the cluster running.
-This should also spin up a monitoring instance and configure it for viewing.

-When all the experiments are done, use `terraform destroy` to clean up.

 ## Data Collection